 The module will cover the historical development of mental health law (in brief), the Mental Health Act 1983, civil and criminal admissions to hospital, consent to treatment, capacity, sections of the Mental Capacity Act 2005 relating to deprivation of liberty, discharge (including the role of the Mental Health Review Tribunal) and care in the community; proposals for reform; interaction with the criminal justice system.

-A central question of this module is whether, and to what extent, there is anything distinctive about legal reasoning compared to other forms of reasoning.
-That question is posed from the perspective of a legal practitioner, in particular, an advocate.
-The aim of the module is to equip students – as potential advocates, but also in general – with a range of tools and skills of argument that are easily transferrable across legal and non-legal contexts.
-In short, to teach transferrable critical thinking skills within a legal context.
+Is there anything distinctive about legal reasoning?
+This question is posed from the perspective of a potential legal practitioner, in particular, an advocate.
+With that question in mind, the aim of the module is to equip students – as potential advocates, but also in general – with a range of transferrable reasoning skills.
+In short, seeks to teach transferrable critical thinking skills within a legal context.

-It is a premise of the module that any competent advocate, or indeed lawyer, must demonstrate a proficient grounding in basic logic.
-The module introduces students to basic forms of logical argument and explores the role and limits of logical inference in legal reasoning and generally.
+It is a premise of the module that any competent lawyer, must be able to demonstrate a proficient grounding in reasoning.
+The module introduces students to different forms of inferential reasoning.
+It explores the role and limits of inference in legal reasoning and more generally.
 It considers both logical and psychological factors that may lead to flawed reasoning.
-The module also touches on other forms of reasoning of particular relevance to law including practical, statistical, policy-based and rhetorical forms.
+The module also touches on various forms of argument of relevance to law including practical, statistical, policy-based argument as well as rhetoric.

 This module will focus on the way in which the law defines and constructs privacy, breach of confidence, cybersecurity threats, and e-surveillance in the UK, EU and elsewhere as appropriate (e.g. North America, Australia) and how the law regulates data protection, freedom of information, consent for digital and personal information collection, use and sharing, and e-surveillance.
 Students will be asked to critically examine whether privacy protection laws, consent, and confidentiality measures are fit for purpose and proportionate given demands of the market, the state, and public administrations to collect, use, and share personal information for reasons of commerce, service provision, and security protection.
 Students will be challenged to critically examine how personal, financial, health, and economic transactional data are managed, who has access to this information, and for what purposes.
 The module will require students to assess emerging legal, regulatory, data protection and personal privacy issues raised by widespread access to personal information, including data generated by social media, electronic commerce, state security agencies, and health administrations.
 The curriculum will explore rapidly changing privacy and data protection issues including the 'right to be forgotten', the Internet of Things (IoT), cybersecurity law in a post-Snowden world including Safe Harbours, data retention and reuse implications of the UK National DNA database, biobanks, and digital interconnectivity of social media.